jose-ng/api-node-basic/README.md

 ### Prerequisites

-Ensure you have the following installed on your machine:
+Ensure you have the Node.js installed on your machine:

 - Recommended minimum version: 14.x
-- Highly recommended version: 18.x or 20.x (LTS)#### npm:
+- Highly recommended version: 18.x or 20.x (LTS)

 #### Important